What is Membranous Nephropathy?

 Kidney Transplant in Membranous Nephropathy

-Unfortunately, many patients diagnosed with MN will eventually progress to kidney failure.
-Fortunately, kidney transplant is a treatment option for these patients.
+Unfortunately, some patients diagnosed with MN will eventually progress to kidney failure.
+Fortunately, kidney transplant is a treatment option for some people.

 Will the membranous nephropathy come back in my kidney transplant?

-There is a 10-30% chance that the MN will return in your transplant.
+There is a 40% chance that MN will return in a transplanted kidney.
 Unfortunately, there are no factors that have been identified to give us an idea of patients at risk for this problem.
 Generally, recurrence of the disease will occur in the first 2 years after transplant.

 Is there any treatment for membranous nephropathy that comes back in a transplant?

 There have not been any trials to evaluate different therapies for MN that comes back in a transplanted kidney.
 However, Rituximab is one option that has been used successfully for treatment.